The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The trustees must submit a trust and estate tax return SA900 giving full details of the trust income.
 The fact that the trust / settlor will be subject to one of the charges under the settlements code is indicated on the tax return as described below.

-The trustees must provide the settlor with details of the income to be charged and he declares it
+The trustees must provide the settlor with details of the income to be charged and he declares it on his personal tax return.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.